Our group studies the complex interplay between environment, inflammation and metabolism with a particular focus on the gastrointestinal tract.

-AHR pathway activation by natural ligands is tightly controlled and ligand binding to AHR leads to induction of cytochrome P4501 (CYP1) enzymes, which rapidly metabolize AHR ligands leading to signal termination.
-This potent negative feedback system ensures transient activation of AHR-dependent gene programs and means the AHR pathway is uniquely sensitive to alterations in ligand exposure.
-As such, AHR acts as a molecular decoder of dynamic environmental cues ranging from dietary nutrient composition and metabolic state to microbial metabolites.
-However, much remains to be learned about the physiological role of AHR ligands, and the mechanisms by which AHR activation results in functional changes on the cellular and organismal level.
+AHR pathway activation is tightly controlled and ligand binding to AHR leads to induction of cytochrome P4501 (CYP1) enzymes, which rapidly metabolize AHR ligands leading to signal termination.
+This potent negative feedback axis ensures transient activation of AHR-dependent gene programs, creating a signalling pathway uniquely sensitive to temporal fluctuations in ligand exposure.
+As such, AHR can be regarded as a dynamic molecular decoder of a wide variety of environmental cues.

-We believe that a better understanding of AHR biology may facilitate the discovery of novel therapeutics for the treatment of chronic inflammatory diseases and metabolic syndrome.
+Our group aims to characterise and harness the therapeutic potential of AHR pathway modulation through the use of preclinical disease models, epigenetic profiling and scRNA-seq technologies.
+We believe that a better understanding of AHR biology may facilitate the discovery of novel treatments for chronic inflammatory diseases.